Nuix/ProServ-NLI-Builder/README.md

 nuix_nli_lib.edrm.MappingEntry
 : An item in the case with a series of custom fields.
-A MappingEntry is a vector for Key:Value pairs and its main purpose is to deliver those pairs into the Case as Properties an an item.
+A MappingEntry is a vector for Key:Value pairs and its main purpose is to deliver those pairs into the Case as Properties on an item.
 However, a MappingEntry will produce its dictionary of data as a text file present as a Native in the NLI.
 A MappingEntry will not act as a container or parent of other entries.
 A mapping can be added to the NLI file using the `nuix_nli_lib.edrm.NLIGenerator#add_mapping(...)` method or by directly instantiating the MappingEntry class.
 Either way, you will need to supply a dictionary for the